hebcal/hebcal/README.md

 By default, candle-lighting times are 18 minutes before sunset (see `-b` option above for exceptions).

-Chanukah candle-lighting times are at civil dusk (solar depression of 6 degrees) on weekdays.
-Chanukah candles are lit just before Shabbat candles on Friday, and immediately after Havdalah on Saturday night.
+Chanukah candle-lighting times are at bein hashmashos (13.5 minutes before a solar depression of 7.083 degrees) on weekdays.
+Chanukah candles are lit just before
+Shabbat candles on Friday, and immediately after Havdalah on Saturday night.